joeoreilly/joeoreilly.co.uk/cv/index.md

 ### iOS Development

 * Confident in Objective-C and C
-* Compitent in Swift 3.0
+* Confident in Swift 3.0
 * Confident with CocoaTouch APIs including:
 	* UIKit
 	* AVFoundation